 By becoming more aware of our bodies and the sensations of movement, we can become more mindful of the present moment, more skilled at resisting temptations, more appreciative of our aliveness, and more willing to endure pain and discomfort for the benefit of our well-being.
 Rather than misinterpreting their body’s cues as a need for drugs, alcohol, food, or sex that must be instantly satisfied; yoga trains your brain to interpret those cues as an emotional need that can be satisfied in other, healthier ways.

 Addiction is about much more than willpower.
-Developing healthy coping mechanisms like deep breathing, yoga, and physical activity can build an addict’s strength to fight their disease while balancing self-forgiveness with continued growth - keys to good mental health.
+Developing healthy coping mechanisms like deep breathing, yoga, and physical activity can build an addict’s strength to fight their condition while balancing self-forgiveness with continued growth - keys to good mental health.
 When a person is confident in her abilities to manage her own thoughts and behaviors, she regains power over her mental health issues and/or addiction improving her ability to control her own happiness.
 By counteracting the habitual, negative thoughts that led to the abuse of drugs and alcohol, yoga can help addicts slow down their thoughts and put an end to obsessive, dysfunctional behavior patterns.
 The same is held true for mental health issues such as depression and PTSD.

 Yoga is unique in its ability to treat body and mind simultaneously.
 Yoga represents the union of the organ systems in the body and the consciousness of the mind to bring about a state of stillness and calm.
 This state of calmness or serenity comes from the practice of moderate, conscious, gentle yoga exercises that counteract the imbalances in the body caused by drug and alcohol abuse.
 Deep breathing techniques, which can be practiced anywhere, help balance and soothe the mind and increase mental awareness.
 The conscious relaxation exercises in yoga, such as tensing and relaxing every muscle of the body from head to toe, and repeating positive affirmations to oneself can stabilize both mind and body helping to eliminate addictive behaviors.